nbates88/inventory-management-system/README.md

 ```
 {"order_id": 124, "requested": [{"product_id": 4, "quantity": 6}, {"product_id": 8, "quantity": 5}]}
 ```
+  The updated order header and order transaction tables will be logged.

 5. Simulate a background job continuously looking for orders that need to be fulfilled by calling `localhost:8000/process_awaiting_fulfillment`.
 As noted above, this process would be continually run in the background on some cadence so that the system is always trying to move orders throught the process.
 It would also be kicked off anytime a restock of inventory occurs.

+  The updated order transaction table will be logged.

 6. Simulate a background job continuously looking for transactions that need to be shipped by calling `localhost:8000/process_awaiting_shipment`.
 Ideally this endpoint would then call `localhost:8000/ship_package` for each package created but it's not possible with this minimal set up.

+  The updated order transaction and shipment tables will be logged.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>